 - 3 small Yukon Gold potatoes, peeled and diced

 - 1 cup sauvignon blanc

 - 1-2 small avocados

 - Black pepper

 - Strain fermented leeks (recipe below).

 - Heat a large pot over high heat.
 Reduce heat to medium and add olive oil.

 - After adding the oil, add fresh leeks and cook for about 2 minutes until soft.
 Stir occasionally to keep from browning.

-- Add potatoes, fermented leek, and wine.
-Reduce by half.
+- Add potatoes, fermented leek, and wine until reduced by half.

 - Add water and simmer on low for about 30 minutes until leeks and potatoes are very tender.
-Chill.
+Then, chill until cool.

 - Once chilled, puree the leek and potato mixture with the avocados to desired consistency.
 Soup should be a little thicker than cold cream and coat the back of a spoon.
 You may have to add more avocado to thicken or more water to thin.

 - Serve cold and garnish with fresh black pepper and watercress sprigs.

 - 1 leek, trimmed and chopped